Convex-Dev/design/docs/cad/020_tokenomics/README.md

 ## IMPORTANT LEGAL NOTICE

+Yeah, we need a mandatory disclaimer here :-)

 This repository discusses tokenomic specification and design concepts relating to the Convex network.
 It does not in any way represent a commitment to implement the Convex Network in precisely the manner described, and may be subject to change based on learnings from Protonet or elsewhere.

 The information contained in this repository is provided on an "as is" basis for informational and discussion purposes only, with no guarantees of completeness, accuracy, usefulness or timeliness.

-This does not in any way constitute financial advice.
-Participants in the ecosystem must take their own professional advice regarding any legal or financial issues.
+This does not in any way constitute financial or legal advice.
+Participants in the ecosystem must take their own professional advice regarding any such issues.

 ## Overview

 Convex serves as a public utility network, where participants are free to transact on a decentralised basis.
 As such, there is a requirement for and economic protocol whereby users of the network can fairly compensate the providers of infrastructure for their services.

 Convex Coins are initially issued in two ways:
-- 75% are available for purchase on a **release curve**.
-This is is a mathematically defined mechanism that releases coins as and when demanded by the ecosystem.
+- 75% are available for purchase on the **release curve**.
+This is is a mathematically defined mechanism that releases coins as and when demanded by economic participation in the ecosystem.
 Funds raised are reinvested in the ecosystem to create a virtuous cycle.
-- 25% are available as **awards** to contributors who add value to the ecosystem in various ways (can be software engineering, open source contributions, marketing, building great uses cases etc.)
+- 25% are available as **awards** to contributors who add value to the ecosystem in various ways (can be software engineering, open source contributions, marketing, building great uses cases etc.).
+Contributions must benefit the ecosystem as a whole.

 Once issued, coins are fully transferable and can circulate freely according to the wishes of their holders (e.g. traded on a private basis, used in smart contracts etc.)

-This model strikes the right balance between enabling long term sustainable growth and recognising those who bring value to the Convex ecosystem (financially or otherwise)
+This model strikes the right balance between enabling long term sustainable growth and recognising those who bring value to the Convex ecosystem (financially or otherwise).
+There is a maximum supply cap of 1,000,000,000 Convex coins, though it will take a long time to get there.
+The total Coin supply at Protonet launch is estimated to be ~1-2m Convex Coins.

 ## Rationale / Discussion

-All currencies must have a mechanism for initial issuance, and Convex is no exception.
+All digital currencies must have a mechanism for initial issuance, and Convex is no exception.
 However, many existing mechanisms have significant flaws:

 - **Protocol based issuance** - it is possible to issue tokens purely through the operation of the protocol, such as Bitcoin mining.
 Due to the mechanical nature, this is relatively predictable, automatic and trustworthy (at least to the extent that forks / upgrades to not fundamentally change the protocol).
 However, such approaches disproportionately incentivise infrastructure provision to the exclusion of all else: huge amounts of resources get consumed in Bitcoin mining, for example.
 This is undesirable because, at least for Convex, infrastructure provision is relatively cheap and efficient and can be well compensated through transaction fees alone - we want the majority of rewards to flow to people who add value to the ecosystem.
 - **Premining** - tokens can be generated "as if" they were mined and distributed to select parties (typically founding teams and early investors).
 The problem with this approach is that it creates a significant incentives for these parties to "cash out" at the earliest opportunity, often at the expense of later ecosystem entrants, and it reduces the incentives for insiders to continue to build the project.
 There is a significant danger of a negative "pump and dump" dynamic.
 - **ICOs** - tokens can be generated and sold in a large public sale event.
 Such an event may generate a significant treasury for a foundation, and create broad public ownership.
 However, the price of such ICOs is hard to get right, and likely to attract significant speculative activity.
 Similar to premining (which may occur alongside an ICO), there is a significant risk of "pump and dump" dynamics, often at the expense of less sophisticated retail investors.
 - **Airdrops** - tokens can be distributed for free in large quantities according to a variety of eligibility criteria (in-person events, community membership, holding some other token etc.).
-While airdrops can create publicity and temporary excitement, giving out tokens for free risks devaluing the token while rewarding individuals disproportionately without them having to contribute anything.
+While airdrops can create publicity and temporary excitement, giving out tokens for free risks devaluing the token by arbitrarily giving a windfall to individuals without them having to contribute anything.
 This is a disservice to those who truly do add value.
-It may also incentivise non-useful behaviour to attempt to benefit from airdrops (signing up with multiple fake accounts etc.)
+It also incentivises negative behaviour in terms of attempts to benefit from future airdrops (signing up with multiple fake accounts etc.)

 What we really need is a fair way to distribute coins that:
 - is **proportionate** to contribution / value add to the ecosystem
 - continues to **maintain good incentives** for contribution long after initial launch
 - aligns **incentives** of participants (e.g. avoiding "pump and dump" by large holders or insiders)
-- grows with the ecosystem on a **sustainable** basis
+- grows with the economic demand of the ecosystem on a **sustainable** basis

 Hence we have defined a new approach of **market driven release**: new coins are issued as and when the economic growth of the ecosystem requires it.
 Purchasable coins are issued on demand if and only if they are purchased from the release curve that pre-defines a schedule of rising prices.
 If demand for coins is strong (i.e. market cap growth causes prices to rise above the current release curve price) then there is an economic arbitrage opportunity for purchasers to buy new coins from the release curve.
 This continues until equilibrium is reached, i.e the newly increased supply and new higher price equal the new market cap.

 This can be considered, in some ways, analogous to a company issuing new shares to raise capital.
 Existing shareholders will be diluted, but the extra injection of capital and resources increases the market value of the company so that they are still better off (hopefully, assuming the capital is well invested).
-There are two notable differences:
+There are however some notable differences with traditional equity:
 - The Convex ecosystem is not a company, but a decentralised network of participants
 - The release curve guarantees that previous purchasers will never be diluted by new coin issuance at a lower price: additional issuance must occur at a higher price (or at worst equal, if purchased from the same tranche).
+- There is a fixed maximum supply cap

 ## Design Objectives

-The tokenomic model has been designed with the following objectives:
+The tokenomic model for Convex has been designed with the following objectives:

 ### Utility Token

-The Convex Coin is a utility token - it represents the right to use the coin to access services provided by the Convex Network.
-As such, it should be broadly available as a decentralised asset.
+The Convex Coin is a utility token - it represents the right to use the coins to access services provided by or on the Convex Network.
+As such, it should be broadly available as a decentralised asset to anyone wishing to use these facilities.

 ### Means of exchange